Webhook Trigger

 Common Gotchas

 • Response mode: Most webhook providers do not wait for a response.
-Set responseMode to ack-immediately unless you have a specific reason to hold the connection.
+Keep responseMode set to ack-immediately unless you need to return a computed value (use use-workflow-response with a Return node).

 • Path collisions: Each workflow has a unique base URL.
 The path setting is only a suffix — you cannot create conflicting routes across workflows.